noraegeorge/Best-websites-a-programmer-should-visit/README.md

 - [Indeed](https://www.indeed.com) : Find international jobs on Indeed and get a market salary for your dedication and devotion.
 - [Instahyre](https://www.instahyre.com) : Your dream job is here.
 Showcase yourself to a curated list of top companies.
 Complete privacy and no spam.
 - [JobsCollider](https://jobscollider.com/remote-jobs) : Tens of thousands of remote jobs from over 10,000 companies and startups worldwide.
-- [Layoffs.fyi](https://www.layoffs.fyi/) : Site that tracks layoffs in tech and government
 - [Levels.fyi](https://www.levels.fyi/) : Salaries and tools to level up your career
 - [Mentat](https://thementat.com) : Get your dream job 10x faster.
 Never apply for a job ever again, talk directly to decision-makers and hiring managers.
 - [The Muse](https://www.themuse.com) : Find everything you need to succeed from dream jobs to career advice.
 You can do a lot here on The Muse like exploring companies, browsing jobs, career advice,  discover careers,  career coaching.
 Try it.